 A concentration in history consists of 10 courses.
-Each concentrator must take a 100-level history course, and no more than one 100-level course may be counted toward the concentration.
-All 100-level courses are writing-intensive and are designed to prepare the student for upper-level courses.
-At least two places will be reserved in each 100-level course for juniors and seniors.
+Each concentrator must take a Writing Intensive 100-level history course, and no more than two 100-level courses may be counted toward the concentration.
 A concentrator must also take at least four courses at the 300 level or higher.

 A concentrator's courses must provide acquaintance with a minimum of three areas from among Africa, Asia, Europe, Latin America, the Middle East, Russia and the United States.
 At least three courses must focus upon areas outside of Europe and the United States.
 [Starting with the Class of 2012, at least one course must focus on the U.S., one course on Europe, and three courses on Africa, Asia, Latin America, the Middle East, or Russia.]
 A concentrator in history must also take at least one course in premodern history.
 The department encourages concentrators to develop competence in a foreign language and to use that competence in their historical reading and research.
 To earn departmental honors, concentrators must have completed at least one year of college-level study in a foreign language.

 Concentrators may fulfill the department’s Senior Program requirement through satisfactory completion of either of the following options:

 Research Seminar (401).
 Concentrators may fulfill the Senior Program requirement through satisfactory completion (a grade of at least C-) of the research seminar.
 This course may emphasize the critical evaluation of scholarship in a specific field, culminating in a historiographical essay or primary research culminating in an original essay.